engares/MoViNets-for-Violence-Detection-in-Live-Video-Streaming/README.md

 ## Overview

 This project aims to harness the capabilities of MoViNet models to accurately detect instances of violence in video streams.
-By employing strategies such as transfer learning and fine-tuning, the objective is to develop a high-performance model that can function efficiently on edge devices, which often have limited computational resources.
+By employing strategies such as transfer learning and fine-tuning, the objective is to develop a high-performance model that can function efficiently on **edge devices** (like a raspberry pi or other SBCs), which often have limited computational resources.
 Specifically, the MoViNet-A3 model has demonstrated promising results, achieving an accuracy rate of 85%.
 This level of precision underscores the model's potential for real-time applications in environments where quick and reliable video analysis is critical.

 ## Key Features